mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

 [Edgar Meij](https://scholar.google.com/citations?user=vb6YKF0AAAAJ&hl=en).

 ---
-**13 December, 2022**: Happy to share that our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
+**13 December, 2022**: Our paper [Scene-centric vs. Object-centric Image-Text Cross-modal Retrieval: A Reproducibility Study](/files/ecir23.pdf) got accepted at ECIR 2023.
 See you in Dublin!

 ---
 **15 November, 2022**: I have started an internship in Alexa at Amazon Science in London.
 I am collaborating with [Svitlana Vakulenko](https://svakulenk0.github.io), Gabriella Kazai, and Emine Yilmaz.